mirandaliu8/capstone-descriptions/tech-elevator-capstone-descriptions.md

 ## Lending Catalog Command Line Application
-Developed by using knowledge of Java, IntelliJ, Git, and Unit Testing (JUnit) as an end-of-module project for Module One of Tech Elevator’s Coding Bootcamp.
-Expanded upon the Book Search Application to include movies and books, through building a command line application with a catalog of items users can lend to one another.
+Developed by using knowledge of Java, IntelliJ, Git, and Unit Testing (JUnit).
+Expanded upon the Book Search Application listed above, to include movies and books, through building a command line application with a catalog of items users can lend to one another.
 The dataset is imported from multiple text files.

 ### Technical Skills Used
 Unit Testing (JUnit), Java, IntelliJ, Git